 Land Use and Planning.
-Under the proposed project, there would be no significant impacts to the surrounding community due to land use and planning conflicts.
-Although the proposed project is generally consistent with the City of San Diego General Plan and College Area Community Plan, relatively minor inconsistencies have been identified with the 2004 Steep Hillsides Guidelines.
+Under both the proposed projectand this alternative, there would be no significant impacts to the surrounding community due to land use and planning conflicts.
+Although the proposed projectand this alternative would be is generally consistent with the City of San Diego General Plan and College Area Community Plan, relatively minor inconsistencies have been identified with the 2004 Steep Hillsides Guidelines.
 However, these inconsistencies would not result in significant impacts because SDSU, as a state entity, is not subject to local land use regulations.
+In sum, this alternative is the same as the modified proposed project and, therefore, the Reduced Density Alternative would result in similar impacts to land use and planning.
 In contrast, under the Reduced Density Alternative, there would be inconsistencies with the College Area Community Plan in that it would not adequately alleviate on-campus student housing deficiencies or fulfill SDSU student residential goals and objectives.
 As a result, land use and planning impacts would be greater under the Reduced Density Alternative.

 Noise.
-The proposed project would result in increased noise levels associated with construction and operational activities, including increased vehicular and mechanical noise, resulting in potentially significant impacts.
+The proposed project and this alternative would result in increased noise levels associated with construction and operational activities, including increased vehicular and mechanical noise, resulting in potentially significant impacts.
 Mitigation is proposed that would reduce the identified impacts to below significant.
 Under the Reduced Density Alternative, because the project would be developed on the same site and would entail building construction, impacts would be similar to those identified under the proposed project, though at a proportionately reduced level due to the elimination of Phases II and III.
+In sum, this alternative is the same as the modified proposed project and, therefore, the Reduced Density Alternative Alternative would result in similar impacts related to noise.

 Population and Housing.
-Under the proposed project, there would be no significant impacts relative to population and housing.
-The proposed project would assist in meeting existing and future housing demands by accommodating anticipated growth and assisting in accommodating the housing needs of the current level of student enrollment.
+Under both the proposed projectand this alternative, there would be no significant impacts relative to population and housing.
+The proposed project and this alternative would assist in meeting existing and future housing demands by accommodating anticipated growth and assisting in accommodating the housing needs of the current level of student enrollment.
+In sum, this alternative is the same as the modified proposed project and, therefore, the Reduced Density Alternative would result in similar impacts to population and housing.
 Under the Reduced Density Alternative, elimination of Phases II and III would substantially reduce the number of additional on-campus student housing beds that would be provided and, thereby, adversely affect efforts to meet existing and future student on-campus housing demands.

 Public Services and Utilities.
-Under the proposed project, current on-campus police and fire services are adequate to maintain acceptable service times and standards and impacts would be less than significant.
-However, under the proposed project there would be potentially significant impacts relating to existing water and sewer conveyance facilities, and solid waste disposal.
+Under both the proposed projectand this alternative, current oncampus police and fire services are adequate to maintain acceptable service times and standards and impacts would be less than significant.
+However, under both scenarios, there would be potentially the proposed project there would be potentially significant impacts relating to existing water and sewer conveyance facilities, and solid waste disposal.
 Mitigation is proposed to reduce the identified impacts to a less-than-significant level.
+In sum, this alternative is the same as the modified proposed project and, therefore, the Reduced Density Alternative would result in similar impacts to public services and utilities.
 Under the Reduced Density Alternative, because public services and utilities uses would be reduced due to the elimination of Phases II and III, impacts to these services and facilities would be proportionately reduced.